 RightsDocketRightsDocket

-• 2 undisclosed AI-generated elements
+• 2 AI-generated elements that would otherwise read as human-authored

-• 3 undocumented contributor roles
+• 2 contributor roles without documented scope

 01